 And while this card comes with a $99 annual fee, you’ll earn 5,000 bonus points each year starting with your first account anniversary (meaning a year after you first get the card).
 These 5,000 points are worth about $65 according to The Points Guy, which offsets roughly two-thirds of the cost of the card.

-Finally, if you’re interested in JetBlue elite status, you can earn the airline’s top-tier Mosaic status when you spend $50,000 or more on your card within a calendar year (and in 2021 only, you can also earn status by spending $30,000 on your card plus earning 4,000 Mosaic qualifying points by flying throughout the year).
-So if you aren’t able to earn status by flying — especially this year — being able to enjoy status through your credit card is a nice-to-have benefit.
+Finally, if you’re interested in JetBlue elite status, you can earn the airline’s top-tier Mosaic status when you spend $50,000 or more on your card within a calendar year.
+So if you aren’t able to earn status by flying, being able to enjoy status through your credit card is a nice-to-have benefit.

-Capital One Venture Credit Card: Best for flexible awards
+Capital One Venture Credit Card: Best for flexible rewards

 The Capital One Venture card takes the cake when it comes to flexibility.
 This straightforward travel card earns 2 miles for every dollar you spend on it — no need to worry about bonus categories.
 You can then redeem your miles for any travel purchase at 1 cent per mile, which means you’re getting a 2% return on all your purchases, which is comparable to the best credit card options on the market.